 Isn’t it incredible that a little piece of software meant for a smartphone could be worth that much?
 As I said, the future in tech and everyone is scrambling to get in on it.

 WhatsApp is a good business model, but smaller app developers can’t adapt it.
 Unless you’re on the Forbes wealthiest list, it simply doesn’t make sense.
-If your dream is to make it big in the tech world, your best bet is to develop the best that you can, and eventually, it might get picked up by a larger company.
+If your dream is to make it big in the tech world, then learn code.
+Develop a great product and it might get purchased by a larger company.

 If you’re curious about how WhatsApp makes its money, I hope I answered your questions above.
 For TLDR folks, yes, WhatsApp is making money but not nearly enough as it should because its goal is not to generate revenue but to expand usership.